amnshzd/docker-ansible/README.md

-This is simple ansible role for install docker on Redhat and debian based Liunux distro
+# Install Docker with Ansible v0.1

-# docker-ansible
+This is simple ansible role for install docker-ce on Redhat and debian based Liunux distro